 The informal release provisions under section 8 of the GIPA Act provides Council with the authority to release information without the need for a formal access application.

-Information can be informally requested from Council by contacting the Right to Information Officer, Emily Brooker, ph.
-(02) 4845 4100.
+Information can be informally requested from Council by contacting the Council’s Right to Information Officer on (02) 4830 1000.

 Please note the GIPA Act provides no statutory timeframe by which informal requests must be decided within.
 Council is not required to disclose government information pursuant to an informal request and is also not required to consider an informal request for government information (s8(3)).
 Council can decide however by what means information is to be released in response to an informal request (s8(4)).